 - Bake: Spread evenly in a prepared pan.
 Bake for 25-30 minutes until a toothpick in the center comes out clean. a few loose crumbs are okay but no wet batter.

 - Marshmallows: Spread the marshmallows in an even layer on top of the brownie layer.
 Return them to the oven and bake for another 3-7 minutes until marshmallows are fluffy and beginning to lightly brown.

 - Cool: Allow to cool while you prepare the frosting

 - Frosting: In a microwave-safe glass bowl combine chocolate chips and heavy cream and microwave on half power for 2 minutes at a time, stirring after each until smooth.

-- Add: Stir in butter and vanilla and and mix till smooth.
+- Add: Stir in butter and vanilla and mix till smooth.

-These are rich and fudgy.
+These mud brownies are rich and fudgy!
 You will be tempted to eat them all by yourself.
 It is ok, I understand.

-- Eggs: Eggs beat best into recipes when they are at room temperature, so if you have time and remember remove them from the fridge about 20-30 minutes before using.
+- Eggs: Eggs beat best into recipes when they are at room temperature, so if you have time and remember to remove them from the fridge about 20-30 minutes before using them.